calyxir/calyx/docs/fud/axi-gen.md

 Calyx to generate a fairly complex AXI interface that can be daunting to deal with if confronting for the first time.
-The following is an overview of how the generation occurs and how the fud-generated-AXI-interface behaves as of 2022-9-11.
+The following is an overview of how the generation occurs and how the fud-generated AXI interface behaves as of 2022-9-11.

 In general, when `fud` is asked to create an [`.xclbin` file][xclbin] a `kernel.xml`, `main.sv`, and `toplevel.v` are created as intermediate files required for our